hannes-hochreiner/infco/README.md

 ## CouchDb
 This task creates a CouchDb on an existing database instance.
-It also adds the security configuration.
+It also adds the security configuration and the "_users" tables.

 *config*
   * protocol (string, default: "http")